Do Go On - 361 - The Hollywood Bandit

 Sorry.

-I was just wondering if I knew him or not.
+I just wonder if I knew him or not.

 And Melbourne.

-Is that not who we were talking about?
+Is that not what we were talking about?

 I need more.